httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 ## Client-Cert-Chain HTTP Header Field {#chain-header}

-In the context of a TLS terminating reverse proxy deployment, the proxy MAY make the certificate chain used for validation of the end-entity certificate available to the backend application with the Client-Cert-Chain HTTP header field.
-This field contains certificates used by the proxy to validate the certificate used by the client in the TLS handshake.
-These certificates might or might not have been provided by the client during the TLS handshake.
+In the context of a TLS terminating reverse proxy deployment, the proxy MAY make the certificate chain for validation of the end-entity certificate available to the backend application with the Client-Cert-Chain HTTP header field.
+This field contains certificates for validation of the end-entity certificate provided by the client in the TLS handshake.
+These certificates might or might not have been provided by the client during the TLS handshake, however, their order is congruent with the ordering from TLS (such as described in
+{{Section 4.4.2 of RFC8446}}).

 Client-Cert-Chain is a List Structured Header {{!RFC8941}}.
 Each item in the list MUST be a Byte Sequence ({{Section 3.3.5 of RFC8941}}) encoded as described